saeyslab/multinichenetr/vignettes/basic_analysis_steps_separate.md

 ligand_target_matrix = readRDS(url("https://zenodo.org/record/3260758/files/ligand_target_matrix.rds"))
 ```

-## Step 0.2: Prepare Seurat Objects for Sender and Receiver cells
+## Step 0.2: Prepare SingleCellExperiment objects for Sender and Receiver cells

-In this vignette, sender and receiver cell types are in the same Seurat
+In this vignette, sender and receiver cell types are in the same
-object, which we will load here.
+SingleCellExperiment object, which we will load here.

 In this case study, we want to study differences in cell-cell
 communication patterns between pEMT-high and pEMT-low tumors.
 The meta